 Answer:

 The pdf[] notation is used to differentiate the notation in Eqns.
 (21) to (23) also in page 4 where, as the Reviewer commented earlier, are not written in PDF format.
-For example, Eqn(16) illustrates an observable which behaves like product of multiples random variables.
+For example, Eqn(16) illustrates an observable which behaves like a product of multiples random variables.
+We could remove it, but it does reduce the possibility for confusion, at only almost no cost to the un-confused reader.
+On balance we would argue that it is better to keep it.

 Comment: